On polygon numbers of circle graphs and distance hereditary graphs: Introduction and Preliminaries

 \begin{obs} The empty arcs of two distinct peripheral chords in a circle representation contain a common point if and only if the chords intersect. \end{obs}

 A {\em $k$-polygon representation} of a graph $G$ is a set of chords of a $k$-sided convex polygon where each chord has its endpoints on two distinct sides, such that $G$ is the intersection graph of the chords.
-A circle representation for graph $G$ can be transformed into a $k$-polygon representation for $G$ (for large enough $k$) by appropriately adding a set of points $T$, where $|T| = k$.
-These points represent the {\em corners} of the polygon, and will be referred to as such.
-A chord is said to be {\em satisfied} by the added corners if it has a corner in each of its arcs.
+A circle representation for graph $G$ can be transformed into a $k$-polygon representation for $G$ (for large enough $k$) by adding a set of $k$ points representing the corners of the polygon.
+These points will be referred to as {\em corners}.
+A chord is {\em satisfied} by the added corners if it has a corner in each of its arcs.
 If all chords in the representation are satisfied then we call the added corners a {\em satisfying set of corners} and the polygon representation can then be constructed by straightening the arcs between consecutive corners.
-This means that for any two of the added corners, denoted $\tau_0 \in T$ and $\tau_1 \in T$, such that $(\tau_0, \tau_1)$ does not contain any other corner location in $T$, the arc will be replaced by a straight line on which the relative ordering of endpoints remains the same.
+This means that for any two of the added corners, $\tau_0$ and $\tau_1$, such that $(\tau_0, \tau_1)$ does not contain any other corner, the arc will be replaced by a straight line on which the relative ordering of endpoints remains the same.
 In doing so, the set of chord crossings in the representation does not change.
-Applying this transformation for each such pair of neighbouring corners in $T$ results in a $k$-polygon representation for $G$.
-For this reason, we will normally view a $k$-polygon representation as a circle representation with the addition of $k$ corners.
-For example, Figure \ref{RepExample}(b) shows a $3$-polygon representation of $C_5$ which was constructed by adding three corners -- labelled $\tau_0$, $\tau_1$, and $\tau_2$ -- to the circle representation shown in Figure \ref{RepExample}(a). $T = \lbrace \tau_0, \tau_1, \tau_2 \rbrace$ is a satisfying set of corners as is any superset of $T$.
-Figure \ref{RepExample}(c) then shows the result of the arc straightening procedure described above.
+Applying this transformation for each such pair of neighbouring corners results in a $k$-polygon representation for $G$.
+For this reason, we will often view a $k$-polygon representation as a circle representation with the addition of $k$ corners.
+For example, Figure \ref{RepExample}(b) shows a $3$-polygon representation of $C_5$ which was constructed by adding three corners -- labelled $\tau_0$, $\tau_1$, and $\tau_2$ -- to the circle representation shown in Figure \ref{RepExample}(a). $ \lbrace \tau_0, \tau_1, \tau_2 \rbrace$ is a satisfying set of corners.
+Figure \ref{RepExample}(c) shows the result of the arc straightening procedure described above.